 where the final term is the probability that at time $t$ the newly added node has initial degree $k_O$ and

-$\langle k_H \mid k_O\rangle$ is the average degree of nodes in the hidden network with a fixed observed degree of $k_O$.
+with $\langle k_H \mid k_O\rangle$ as the average degree of nodes in the hidden network with observed degree $k_O$.
 Here, the $1$ corresponds to edges that are gained from direct attachment, whereas $\langle k_H \mid k_O\rangle$ corresponds to edges gained from copying.
 Although we have not found an exact expression for $\langle k_H \mid k_O\rangle$, we can make progress by considering the evolution of individual nodes.

 Consider node $\alpha$ added to the network at $t_\alpha$.
 The initial conditions for node $\alpha$ are

 where the final term is the average hidden degree of the target node $\beta$.
 In $G_H$, node $\alpha$ gains edges from direct attachment only.
 Hence, at $t > t_\alpha$,